b3-exmo/b3-exmo.github.io/docs/Critical thinking/Emotional Thinking.md

 >
 > *The Holy Ghost causes our feelings to be more tender.
 We feel more charitable and compassionate with each other.
 We are ==more calm== in our relationships.
 We have a ==greater capacity to love== each other.
 People want to be around us because our very countenances radiate the influence of the Spirit.
 We are more godly in our character.
 As a result, we become increasingly more sensitive to the promptings of the Holy Ghost and thus able to comprehend spiritual things more clearly.*

-&mdash; *[Chapter 12, Seek the Spirit in All You Do](https://www.churchofjesuschrist.org/study/manual/teachings-of-presidents-of-the-church-ezra-taft-benson/chapter-12-seek-the-spirit-in-all-you-do?lang=eng&id=p19-p23#p19)*, Teachings of Presidents of the Church: Ezra Taft Benson
+— *[Chapter 12, Seek the Spirit in All You Do](https://www.churchofjesuschrist.org/study/manual/teachings-of-presidents-of-the-church-ezra-taft-benson/chapter-12-seek-the-spirit-in-all-you-do?lang=eng&id=p19-p23#p19)*, Teachings of Presidents of the Church: Ezra Taft Benson

 &nbsp;